 “More and more, those views have changed,” says Kohlberg’s predecessor, Joyce Brinton, who was the tech transfer chief here for two decades.
 “Faculty are much more interested and see many more reasons why this is important not only to make the discoveries but also to see that they get used.”

 First, though, Harvard’s OTD must regain professors’ confidence.

 “The number of patents filed when I was there was considerably smaller than at schools that one would think of as peers, and that was because [other schools] had a larger budget for that purpose,” Brinton says.
 That meant Brinton’s office had to pass on some licensing opportunities—including some potentially lucrative patents such as black silicon.

 Those rejections led some professors to give up on tech transfer altogether.

 “I completely lost faith in the office,” Mazur says.
 “I didn’t bother to contact them with anything anymore.
 It was sort of discouraging to be turned down flatly.”
+THE 30-MINUTE SOLUTION?

 To make sure it doesn’t miss a chance to commercialize a big breakthrough again, OTD is now filing more “provisional” patent applications on professors’ inventions.